 Pet moustache parakeets are attractive green birds with a salmon-coloured chest and upper abdomen.
-The upper part of the lower abdomen is lilac and the lower part is green.
+The upper part of the lower abdomen is lilac, and the lower part is green.
 Females usually have a paler colouration than males.
-The birds have a blue-grey head, a thin black band between their eyes and a wider black band on each side of their face, which looks something like a moustache.
+The birds have a blue-grey head, a thin black band between their eyes, and a wider black band on each side of their face, which looks something like a moustache.
 There is a yellow patch on each wing.
 The tail is a mixture of blue and green.

-When the birds are mature, the males have an orange beak while the females have a black beak.
+When the birds are mature, the males have an orange beak while the females have a black one.
 Immature birds of both genders have a black beak and a green chest and abdomen.
 Adult birds are between 13 and 16 inches in length.

 A Wild Red-Breasted Parakeet

-Petra - My Moustache Parakeet
+Petra: My Moustache Parakeet

 Feeding a Moustache Parakeet

 Wild moustache parakeets usually live in flocks in forests or wooded areas.
-They feed on fruit, leaves, grains, seeds and nuts.
+They feed on fruit, leaves, grains, seeds, and nuts.
 Pet birds also like a varied plant diet.

 Petra loved cooked sweet potato.
-They also enjoy corn on the cob, after the cob has been cooked for a short time.
+He also enjoyed corn on the cob, after the cob has been cooked for a short time.
 Cooked rice or beans can also be given to a moustache parakeet.
 Seeds and nuts should make up only a small proportion of the diet.
 Avocado is poisonous to pet birds and should never be given to them.

 If you have a pet bird, make sure that all produce is pesticide free and wash it thoroughly before you give it to the bird.
 Remove uneaten produce quickly so that it doesn't spoil.
 Also make sure that seeds and nuts are unsalted and unsweetened and are as fresh as possible.
-Petra loves peanuts, but they are high in fat and should be given as an occasional treat rather than as a regular food.
-He loves spray millet too, but this should also be given occasionally, since a bird can gain weight if he or she eats a large amount of millet.
+Petra loved peanuts, but they are high in fat and should be given as an occasional treat rather than as a regular food.
+He loved spray millet too, but this should also be given occasionally, since a bird can gain weight if he or she eats a large amount of millet.

 Entertaining a Pet Bird

 A moustache parakeet should have a large cage with plenty of room for climbing.
 The cage should contain lots of interesting toys.
 Since the moustache parakeet is intelligent, its mind needs to be kept occupied.
 Boredom will make the bird miserable and may lead to behaviour problems.
 Even if a bird has to be left in the cage at some times, it should be let out for a lengthy period each day.
-Before you let your bird out of the cage, make sure that the room is safe for exploring, especially if the bird can fly.
+Before you let your bird out of the cage, make sure that the room is safe for exploring, especially if the pet can fly.

 Moustache parakeets love to chew.
 They need to be provided with lots of safe, chewable toys and equipment.
 Chewing is a natural instinct that needs to be satisfied.
-Toys are an ongoing expense when you own a moustache parakeet, since he or she will love destroying wooden ones!
-Other wooden items that are safe for birds can also be put into the cage for the bird to chew.
+Toys are an ongoing expense when you own a moustache parakeet, since he or she will love destroying wooden ones.
+Other wooden items that are safe for birds can also be put into the cage for the pet to chew.

 Molting in Birds

-Cleaning a Bird Cage
+Cleaning the Cage

 To keep pet birds healthy, their cages and the objects they come into contact with need to be kept clean.
 Food and water bowls need to be washed daily and filled with fresh material.
 The cage liner also needs to be replaced daily.
 The whole cage should be cleaned once a week.
 The job is made easier—and the cage kept healthier—if small sections of the cage or items in the cage are cleaned once a day.

 A Safe and Interesting Cage for Birds